 - No Man’s Sky

-Here’s what you, the readers, chose as the winner of the Best Evolving Game Award for outstanding continued development on an existing game.
-Our top three follows after.
+Here’s what you, the readers, chose as the winner of the Best Evolving Game Award for outstanding continued development of an existing game.
+Our top three follow after.

 Third Place - Fortnite